glotzerlab/row/doc/src/guide/tutorial/group.md

 ## Grouping by value

 Now that your workspace directories have **values**, you can use those to form **groups**.
 Every action in your workflow operates on **groups**.
-Set the `action.group.include` key in an action to select which directories to include by **value**.
+Add entries to the `action.group.include` array in an action to select which directories to include by **value**.
 To see how this works, replace the contents of `workflow.toml` with:

 ```toml
 {{#include group-workflow2.toml}}
 ```